cvgellhorn/webpack-boilerplate/README.md

 If you don’t want to work with lodash, just remove it from the node packages and the webpack config.

-## Download
+## Usage
-Download in current directory
+Download to target directory or use this repository as a template
 ```sh
 $ curl -L -o master.zip https://github.com/cvgellhorn/webpack-boilerplate/archive/master.zip && unzip master.zip && rm master.zip && mv ./webpack-boilerplate-master/{.,}* ./ && rm -r ./webpack-boilerplate-master
 ```